 We have the following import certificates:

-• Certificate of origin from which the goods originate: Countries in which the European Union does not have preferential treatment agreements.
+- Certificate of origin showing where the goods originate: Countries with which the European Union has no preferential treatment agreements.